hindu-comm/mail_stream_advaita-l/2017/09/vedAntins_at_the_tim/219__Praveen_R._Bhat.md

 the brahmasUtras), bhartRprapanca, brahmadatta, bhartRmitra and bodhAyana.
 //Unquote

-With that in the background, what is important​ to note though is that just as Bhashyakara dismisses the non-Vedanta traditions as they end in duality, he also dismisses some Advaita-ending schools of thought since jnAnena muktiH is compromised in them. samucchaya- or upAsana-prApyamuktiH is
+With that in the background, what is important to note though is that just as Bhashyakara dismisses the non-Vedanta traditions as they end in duality, he also dismisses some Advaita-ending schools of thought since jnAnena muktiH is compromised in them. samucchaya- or upAsana-prApyamuktiH is